 You probably know the drill by now.
 Along with your annual mammogram, you should be doing a monthly breast exam to keep an eye on your girls.
-(We have a user-friendly breast self-exam guide that you can bookmark for later.)
+(We have a user-friendly breast self-exam guide that you can bookmark for later that gives a lot more info than the little pamphlets we're used to seeing.)
 Staying aware of your health and your body is important, says Dr. Editha (Edie) Krueger, a radiation oncologist who oversees the care of cancer patients undergoing radiation treatment at Radiology Associates of Appleton, ThedaCare and Bellin Health in Wisconsin, but not all symptoms are the same.

 “In fact, a majority of patients are diagnosed with a mammogram and don't have any symptoms,” Dr. Krueger tells SheKnows.
 Here are the most common symptoms to look for: